Italian Libyans: Emigrants

 In 1938 20,000 Italian colonists settled in coastal Libya.
 Italian authorities created 26 new agricultural villages for them: Olivetti, Bianchi, Giordani, Micca, Tazzoli, Breviglieri, Marconi, Garabulli, Crispi, Corradini, Garibaldi, Littoriano, Castel Benito, Filzi, Baracca, Maddalena, Aro, Oberdan, D’Annunzio, Razza, Mameli, Battisti, Berta, Luigi di Savoia and Gioda.
+For these settlements, only families with eight or more members would be accepted, with extensive medical testing and background checks to ensure suitability.
+The head of the household was required to be a member of the PNF.
+Additionally, settlers in these villages had to be from dispersed regions to prevent "regional agglomeration".

-On 9 January 1939, the colony of Libya was incorporated into metropolitan Italy and thereafter considered an integral part of the Italian state.
-Libya, as the Fourth Shore, was to be part of the Imperial Italy, desired by the Italian irredentists.
+On 9 January 1939, the coastal areas of Libya were incorporated into metropolitan Italy and thereafter considered an integral part of the Italian state known as the Fourth Shore.
+Libya was to be part of the Imperial Italy, desired by the Italian irredentists.

 By 1939 the Libyan Italians had built 400 km of new railroads and 4,000 km of new roads (the largest and most important was the one from Tripoli to Tobruk, on the coast) in Libya.

 The construction of the railway Tripoli-Bengazi was blocked by the start of World War II: only a few dozen kms were built between Tripoli and Misurata.

 World War II

 Italian soldiers with colonists in Libya, 1942.

 In 1940 World War II broke out between Italy and the United Kingdom.
 The defeat of the Axis forces in the North African Campaigns of World War II meant Italy lost Libya to British and French control.
-After these Western Desert Campaign defeats in 1943, Italy was forced to abandon its colonial intentions and projects, but most of the Italian settlers remained in Libya.
+After these Western Desert Campaign defeats in 1943, Italy was forced to abandon its colonial intentions and projects, but most of the Italian Libyans remained in Libya.